Healthy Homes Assessment Eskdale

 Insulation Eskdale

-Underfloor and ceiling insulation is required to all rental homes since July 1, 2019.
-All landlords and property managers must ensure that the insulation meets standards that are in line with the latest standard.
-In some cases, an existing insulation on the ceiling or in the sub floor space might need to be added or replaced.
+Ceiling and underfloor insulation has been compulsory to all rental houses from 1 July 2019.
+All landlords and property managers have to ensure the insulation meets current standard.
+In some cases, an existing insulation on the ceiling or in the subfloor space might need to be topped up or replaced.

-The "R" signifies thermal resistance and is a measure of how well the insulation can withstand heat flow.
-The more high the R-value, higher the standard of insulation.
+The "R" signifies thermal resistance, and is a gauge of how well insulation withstands heat flow.
+The more high the R-value, more efficient the insulation.

 Eskdale Moisture Ingress & Drainage

-The security of your rental home from the effects of moisture isn’t just a matter of what’s inside the building but you must ensure there is somewhere for surface as well as groundwater to move and stop it from coming into the building.
-When it is about damp and water, it is often not apparent that it can cause a lot of trouble and cause damage to your investment and harming your tenant’s health.
+The security of your rental home from the effects of moisture isn’t just a matter of what’s inside the building; you have to make sure there is somewhere for rain, surface or ground water, and prevent it from getting inside.
+When it is damp and moisture, it is frequently not apparent that it can cause a lot of trouble and end up causing damage to your investment and harming your tenant’s well-being.

-Rental properties require to be equipped with effective drainage for the removal of the stormwater and surface waters and ground water.
-This includes the proper outfall or runoff.
-Making sure that the water has a proper place to go, and that it doesn’t get sucked into structures is a crucial aspect of keeping your property dry.
+Rental properties must have effective drainage to remove storm water, surface water and groundwater, with an appropriate runoff or outfall.
+Making sure that the water has a proper place to go, and that it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.

-In addition to an irrigation system to stop moisture from entering, if your property has an enclosed space between your floor and the soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.
+In addition to an irrigation system to stop the ingress of moisture, if your apartment has an enclosed gap between your flooring and surface, a ground moisture barrier must be installed if it’s reasonably practicable to do so.

-An underground moisture barrier typically an insulating sheet of polythene laid over the ground to prevent any moisture that is present in the ground from rising into the property.
-It also helps to prevent moisture damage to the underfloor insulation.
+An underground moisture barrier generally an insulating sheet of polythene laid over the ground, to block any moisture in the ground from accumulating into the home.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection